jalantechnologies/handbook/product-management/index.md

 ## Product Management:

+### Goal of This Document

+The purpose of this document is to ensure that before starting any new project, you have complete clarity on the processes, expectations, and communication flow required to execute effectively.

+By the start of every project, you should be able to confidently answer the following:

+1. Do I have a clear understanding of how to initiate a new project- including all prerequisites, documentation, and approvals needed before kickoff?
+2. Do I fully understand how the feature development, review, and release cycles are structured and managed?
+3. Do I know which communication channels are to be used for specific types of discussions, updates, and escalations?
+4. Am I aligned on the product vision, target users, and key business metrics that define success for this project?
+5. Have I identified and connected with all relevant stakeholders, and do I understand their roles, responsibilities, and expectations from the product team?

 ### Overview

-We think the product manager's role is that of a driver on a bus full of passengers.
-They have to take everyone with them and lead the bus to the right destination while creating a delightful experience throughout the journey.
+We believe a Product Manager’s role is much like a driver steering a bus full of passengers, leading everyone toward the right destination while ensuring a smooth and engaging journey along the way.

-At Better, a product manager:
+At Better, a Product Manager:

 1. Works with customer to understand their problems and evangelize solution
-2. Works with a product designer to create a delightful experience for the solution
+2. Collaborates with designers to craft delightful user experiences.
-3. Works with engineering to bring the solution to life
+3. Partners with engineers to bring those solutions to life.
-4. Repeat steps 1-3 based on data and intuition
+4. Continuously iterates on all of the above, guided by data, feedback, and intuition.

 It is one of the **hardest jobs** because even though you don't have official authority on engineering, design or customer, you need to inspire them in such a way that they respect you and see you as a leader.
 This is a title not given but earned.